-All you need is your favourite store bought soy milk, some dairy-free, starter culture and agar agar to thicken - be sure to choose a soy milk, with no additives or preservatives.
-I promise, once you start making your own soy yogurt at home, you’ll find yourself never wanting the overly sweetened, and far too pricey supermarket varieties again!
+For this recipe all you need is your favourite store bought soy milk, a dairy-free yogurt starter culture and agar agar to thicken.
+Be sure to choose a soy milk brand with no additives or preservatives or better still learn how to make your own.
+You can watch how easy it is to make soy milk from soy beans on Luvele Life TV.
+We promise, once you start making homemade soy yogurt, you’ll find yourself never wanting the overly sweetened, and far too pricey supermarket varieties again!

-While non-dairy milks will culture and produce a sour yogurt-like taste, they won’t naturally tub-set without a little added thickener.
-I get a great, spoonable ‘yogurt’ with agar agar.
-See our previous recipe posts for nut milk yogurt or coconut yogurt thickened with gelatin for more on thickening non-dairy milk yogurt.
+While non-dairy milks will culture and produce a sour yogurt-like taste, few methods will naturally tub-set without a thickener.
+We get a great, spoonable yogurt with agar agar but for alternatives see our 'how to thicken plant-based milk yogurt' post.

 In traditional dairy milk yogurt, the bacteria in starter culture thrive on the sugar (lactose) content, naturally found in milk.
 The bacteria populating your soy milk must have something to feed on to allow the culturing process to take place.
 One teaspoon of sugar or one tablespoon of pasteurised honey is enough to kick start fermentation.
 Raw honey may have an antibiotic effect and is therefore not suitable for making soy yogurt.

 1 litre carton of soy milk (or as much as your yogurt maker can hold)